GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: GMoE

 \subsection{Graph Router}

-In typical MoE-LoRA literature, all experts coordinate solely depending on the router function, which is a simple Softmax function that assigns the weights for each expert.
+In typical MoE-LoRA literature, all experts coordinate solely depending on the simple linear router function.
+The weight assigned to each expert solely depends on the input information, with no explicit collaboration or communication mechanisms among the experts.
+This may result in the over-training of only a few experts and under-training of others stemming from its simplistic router strategy.
 The inefficient collaboration of all experts exacerbates the imbalance load problem of MoE in LLM fine-tuning.

 To enhance the collaboration of all experts, we propose a graph router to replace the simple router function.
-The graph router function in GraphLoRA assigns weights to each expert in collaboration with other experts on the MoE graph.
+The graph router function in GMoE assigns weights to each expert in collaboration with other experts on the MoE graph.
 Specifically, given the MoE graph $G=(V, E)$.
 The node set $V=\{ e_1, e_2,...e_N, x \}$ consists of all expert nodes and the input-token information node $x$ (after the self-attention layer and normalized layer in traditional transformer block).
-The edges between nodes are randomly constructed and controlled by an edge density hype parameter $\beta$.
-For the input-token node $x$ and its neighborhood expert nodes $N_e(x)$ in the MoE graph, we use a graph neural network (GNN) to learn their interaction information, which not only implies the learning capability of each expert to the input-token node but also captures the collaboration information among all experts.
-The feed-forward process in GraphLoRA can be formulated as:
+The input node is connected to all the expert nodes to ensure all experts can receive the input information equally.
+The edges between all expert nodes are randomly constructed and controlled by an edge density hype parameter $\beta$.
+For the input-token node $x$ and its neighborhood expert nodes $N_e(x)$ in the MoE graph, we initialize their features using the commonly adopted Glorot uniform initialization.
+Subsequently, we use a graph neural network (GNN) to learn their interaction information, which not only implies the learning capability of each expert to the input-token node but also captures the collaboration information among all experts.